-Throughout this ESG Reporting Index we often refer to our Annual Report and website, where more information on our strategy, standards and policies can be found.
+Throughout this ESG Reporting Index, we often refer to our Annual Report and website, where more information on our strategy, standards and policies can be found.
 Please note that each disclosure in this ESG Reporting Index can be read in isolation; the hyperlinked navigation at the top of each page enables readers to quickly move from section to section and works best when the report is downloaded to desktop.

-ction What is in this section and how to use it ntroduction An overview of our reporting approach, our materiality assessment and a brief overview of our Society 2030: Spirit of Progress plan.
-RI Index A broad and comprehensive set of disclosures on organisational impacts that are relevant to a wide range of stakeholders, in line with the GRI framework.
-Some topics are material to our supplier sites and some to India market where we make and sell our products.
+Section What is in this section and how to use it Introduction An overview of our reporting approach, our materiality assessment and a brief overview of our Society 2030: Spirit of Progress plan.
+GRI Index A broad and comprehensive set of disclosures on organisational impacts that are relevant to a wide range of stakeholders, in line with the GRI framework.
+Some topics are material to our supplier sites and some to the Indian market where we make and sell our products.
 Please see page 8 for information on how we have mapped the GRI standards to our Society 2030: Spirit of Progress plan.
-NGC Index We have mapped our ESG disclosures with UNGC principles.
-ASB Sector-specific disclosures for alcohol beverage companies that are financially material to our business, in line with the SASB framework.
-To avoid duplication, this section cross-references widely to the GRI Index disclosures. eporting boundaries and methodologies Information about how we report on each of our Society 2030: Spirit of Progress targets and various other quantitative metrics.
-For each Society 2030: Spirit of Progress target we provide the key performance indicator, definitions, scope, baseline, and information on how we avoid double counting where relevant. ssurance statement We have a strong internal data monitoring and evaluation mechanism in place to ensure completeness and correctness of the data provided.
-No external assurance has been undertaken ssurance statement
+UNGC Index We have mapped our ESG disclosures with UNGC principles.
+SASB Sector-specific disclosures for alcohol beverage companies that are financially material to our business, in line with the SASB framework.
+To avoid duplication, this section cross-references widely to the GRI Index disclosures.
+Reporting boundaries and methodologies Information about how we report on each of our Society 2030: Spirit of Progress targets and various other quantitative metrics.
+For each of our Society 2030: Spirit of Progress target, we provide the key performance indicator, definitions, scope, baseline, and information on how we avoid double counting where relevant.
+Assurance statement No external assurance has been undertaken on ESG data in this report.
+However, this year, Price Waterhouse & Co.
+Chartered Accountants LLP have provided limited assurance on select Indicators disclosed in the Business Responsibility and Sustainability Report for FY 2022-23.
+Please refer to page 148-150 of our Annual report.